gaspard/lucy-library/documentation/meta.md

 * **author**: The name and email of the author.
 This information is removed from the block when extracted from the library so that the author information does not stick with modified versions of the file.

 * **origin**: Unique identifier for the block usually a domain name related to the source (or an email) followed by a slash and the original object name.
-For example, the origin for "lucy.Animate" is "lucidity.io/lucy.Animate".
+For example, the origin for "animation.Loop" is "lucidity.io/animation.Loop".
 This helps give keep some credit to the original author and eventually find back what this block was before it got broken for example.
 This is automatically added by using the user's email, like this "some.user@some.domain/block.Name".

 ## Type checking

 This is the most important feature to help produce valid and bug-free code when composing a graph.
-These fields help assert that the required types are available before calling the [init](init.md) or [render](render.md) functions.
+These fields help assert that the required types are available before calling the [init](init.md) or [update](update.md) functions.

-Note that these type definitions could be used to create Typescript interface definitions so that exported code can be statically type checked.
+Note that these type definitions could be used to create Typescript interface so that exported code can be statically type checked.
+There are two kinds of type checking:

-The fields for type definition are **expect**, **provide**, **render** and **children**:
+1. Structural type checking through **expect** and **provide**.
+An invalid context prevents the calls to `init` and `update`.
+2. Functional type checking through **update** and **children**.
+Invalid connected parent and/or children prevents the call to `update`.

 ### expect, provide